sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 ![image](https://drive.google.com/uc?export=view&id=154olKi795BjFPCaSBd_5mFFkVV7GHUbw)

 > [!Note]
-> + We did rename the key to some other name than the default names (id_rsa etc..) - useful to add some config info for Windows
 > + Can replace Host (which is an alias, sort of shortcut name) to anything
 > + Hostname is usually IP address or domain
-> + IdentityFile is the path to the private keys
+> + IdentityFile is the path to the private keys, as we did rename the key to some other name the default
 > + Can use Notepad to open and edit the config file from Windows Explorer
 > + To use the same config file and configure change of SSH port later